Past projects

 • A working group held at Magdalen College in June 2023

-• Several publications forthcoming in 2024, including a special issue at the International Review of Applied Economics on ‘Risk, Uncertainty, and Democracy’.
-Manuscripts are welcome to be submitted here until 1 February 2024.
+• Several publications forthcoming in 2024, including a special issue in the International Review of Applied Economics on ‘Risk, Uncertainty, and Democracy’